French 3 lower: actualité et discussion

 - analyse and summarise news items and opinions

-- talk about contemporary French culture and civilisation
+- talk about contemporary culture and civilisation from the French speaking world.

 Please note that the learning outcomes may vary depending on the general progress made by the students.